EastWest Institute: History

 The Institute for East-West Security Studies was founded in 1980, when then CEO John Edwin Mroz and Ira D. Wallach set out to study means of addressing areas of political dispute across the Iron Curtain.

 In 1984, EWI hosted the first track 2 military-to-military discussions between the NATO and Warsaw Pact countries.
 These talks, focusing heavily on the establishment of confidence-building measures (CBMs) between the two parties, ultimately resulted in an agreement requiring each side to alert the other of troop movements.

 After the fall of the Berlin Wall and the eruption of conflicts in Southeastern Europe, EWI worked to foster economic stability in the region, encouraging cross-border cooperation and training leaders for democratic states.
 In the 2000s (decade), EWI's operations expanded geographically to China, Southwest Asia and the Middle East, focusing on issues like cybersecurity, economic security, and countering violent extremism.

 Since 2008, EWI has partnered with the China Association for International Friendly Contact to organize forums, termed the U.S.-China Sanya Initiative, between retired People's Liberation Army officers and retired U.S. military personnel.
-The Sanya Initiative is supported by the China-United States Exchange Foundation (CUSEF), a Hong Kong-based nonprofit established by billionaire Tung Chee-hwa.
+The Sanya Initiative is supported by the China-United States Exchange Foundation (CUSEF), a Hong Kong–based nonprofit established by billionaire Tung Chee-hwa.

 In May 2009, EWI released its Joint Threat Assessment on Iran, produced by senior U.S. and Russian experts convened by the institute.
 The assessment, which concluded that the planned system would not protect against an Iranian nuclear threat, helped inform the Obama administration's decision to scrap the ballistic missile defense plan proposed by the Bush administration and replace it with a plan of its own.

 In 2016, the institute helped set up an information portal which allows operators of critical infrastructure to share security information internationally.

-Initiatives

-Strategic trust-building

-EWI's Strategic Trust-building Initiative includes its work with Russia, China, and the United States.
-Through its work with Russia, EWI has sought to "build a sustainable relationship of trust between Russia, its G-8 partners, and the world’s new rising powers."
-This program was responsible for establishing the 2009 Joint Threat Assessment on Iran.
-The China program, which was initiated in 2006, seeks to foster China's integration into the international sphere as a productive partner.
-An example of EWI's China work is the establishment of annual three-party talks between Republican Party, Democratic Party, and Chinese Communist Party leaders.

-The Strategic Trust-building Initiative also incorporates EWI's work in Weapons of Mass Destruction issues.
-The WMD program, which began in 2006, aims to reduce political obstacles to the elimination of the threat of nuclear weapons.
-EWI organized a series of events and meetings in 2007 and 2008 to address stalled arms discussions in the international community.